 In 1962, I was attending fourth grade of primary school.
 I was around 13.
 I always kept a little booklet where I was constantly painting.
 On one occasion, I painted 100 versions of the same face.
 It was the first time I realized that I could do something more than just a drawing.
 Many people ask me ‘Do you believe that an artist is born or made?’
 I don’t have a clue.
 I only know that I have come along with art since I was very young.

-Meg: It sounds like you felt you had a ‘calling” to become an artist.
+Meg: It sounds like you felt you had a ‘calling” to become a folk art painter.

-Oscar Peren: One thing that I value a lot is that my mother always taught me never be afraid, never hide what I feel or what I want to do.
-She told me to always be brave enough to let people know who I really am--and that is Oscar Peren.
+Oscar Peren: One thing that I value a lot is that my mother always taught me to never be afraid, and never hide what I feel or what I want to do.
+She told me to always be brave enough to let people know who I really am—and that is Oscar Peren.

 When my father died, another man came into the family, like a new father.
 It happens rarely but it can happen.
 I didn’t like the idea at all.
 I said, “Mama, I'm not willing to receive orders from somebody who’s just not my dad.
 So I'm leaving.”
 So I left.
 I had no work, no idea, no plans, no nothing, just wanted to leave.
 There was this person from Spanish origin in Guatemala City who offered me a job to take care of a little kid.
 He was two years old.
 That little boy later became a very famous soccer player.
 I was the nanny for two years of this little kid!
 I'm a painter but I taught him how to kick a ball.

-The Call of San Juan Comalapa: Mayan Roots, Religion & Legends
+The Call of San Juan Comalapa: Mayan Roots, Religion and Legends

 Meg: What made you come back to Comalapa from Guatemala City?